w3c/manifest/explainer.md

 [Many of us](https://github.com/w3c/manifest/graphs/contributors) who work on the web are actively working to narrow "the gap" between native applications and web applications.

 But what is that gap?
 Just a few years ago, that gap was largely technological.
 If you wanted access to a device’s GPS, you had to write a native app.
-Nowadays, the situation is improving somewhat: we can now access devices sensors like GPS, camera, and orientation sensors – though we still have a long way to go.
+Nowadays, the situation is improving somewhat: we can now access devices' sensors like GPS, camera, and orientation sensors – though we still have a long way to go.
 Thanks to recent advances in the web platform we now have a platform that can compete with native applications on a more equal footing.

 Nowadays, the primary gaps between native and web is not so much technological.
 It’s user experience.
-Users prefer to install apps, which live snugly on the homescreen (or possibly event the desktop, on desktop-class browsers).
+Users prefer to install apps, which live snugly on the homescreen (or possibly even the desktop, on desktop-class browsers).

 Furthermore, native apps work offline by default, and integrate with the facilities provided by the underlying operating system: consider being able to see installed applications in the task switcher.
 Or being able to control an app’s privacy settings in the same place as apps installed from an app store.
 In browser land, we are still fumbling around trying to find opened tabs and having to type long and boring URLs to get anything done.